10 Things You Need to do Today to for your Online Security and to Prevent Someone from Hacking your Bank Account

 In this scenario consumers typically make several bad and preventable mistakes.

-Mistake #1 – Not monitoring and managing your bank account activity
+Mistake #1 – Not monitoring and managing your bank account activity and online security.

 Mistake #2 – Not reporting fraudulent or questionable activity on your account when it happens.